• Skip to primary navigation

 top down shot of chocolate pots

-So when I saw this recipe on the beautiful blog Comfy Belly, I couldn't get it out of my head.
+So when I saw a recipe on the beautiful blog Comfy Belly, I couldn't get it out of my head.
 It was free of refined sugar, grains, gluten, dairy, and eggs.
 It contained no tricky ingredients (save for almond milk and raw cacao powder, which could be substituted with water and cocoa powder, respectively), and it was sweetened with maple syrup rather than the controversial agave that a lot of raw desserts use.
 I couldn't stop thinking about it.

 nuts in a blender